LJTalks/my-first-js/README.md

 **[W3schools - Create a js dropdown menu](https://www.w3schools.com/howto/howto_js_dropdown.asp)**

-## Problems Encountered
-I created a repo (called something about a quiz") intending to follow a tutorial.
-Then I found another tutorial (the todo list) which I thought would be more practical.
-I attempted to rename the repo, but continued to work in the original Gitpod workspace.
-Yeah...
-Don't do that!

 I added some other min projects; a cool number game Mark Briscow showed us in class, and a dropdown button as I needed to learn that for another project.
 And realised I could use the JS dropdown menu as a way to organise these mini projects into something meaningful.

-However, when I tried to push all my changes to Github, Gitpod said no.

-I know I've messed it up, and just felt at this stage I'd be better to start with a new repo and just copy the code over.
-Not ideal, and I *should* learn to bracktrack in Gitpod, but the pressure is on and I still can't see my keyboard (Glasses hopefully arrive before Weds next week in time to start my first Personal Project!)

-So here we are!